geoffoliver/encrypted-chat/README.md

 * Mobile friendly.
 It might be a little slow on older devices (PGP stuff is **expensive**) but it should work.

+* Desktop notifications.
+If you've got the chat tab in the background, and your browser and OS support it, you'll get a desktop notification whenever a new message arrives.

 ## Built With

 * [Angular 7](https://angular.io)